Notices

 UND Graduation Rate Information

-The University of North Dakota graduation rate information is available online at: https://und.edu/academics/registrar/graduation-rates.html.
-A paper copy of this report is also available by calling the Office of the Registrar at (701) 777-2711
+The University of North Dakota graduation rate information is available online at: https://und.edu/analytics-and-planning/und-student-outcomes.html.

 Minnesota Office of Higher Education